 Writer / Producer / Director

 Alex Hartwig is an ambitious filmmaker with a passion for expression and collaboration.
 Hailing from the suburbs of Washington D.C.
 Alex is a writer and producer with a busy mind.
 His first dip into film was writing and directing tech horror I Love My Computer in 2018, before connecting with MFF, producing Camp Calypso, and graduating from PSU with a BFA.
 Alex is currently co-writing and producing the upcoming MFF flick, Baby Fever.
 Alex aspires to challenge himself creatively in every project he is apart of while supporting each other every step of the way.

 Writer / DP

 Joanna Pozarycki is a 22 year old filmmaker with a focus on cinematography.
 She was born in New Jersey but raised in Portland Oregon, where she currently resides with her wife and two cats.
 Despite a weak stomach for horror in her youth, she fell in love with the genre first through classics like The Thing & The Invasion of the Body Snatchers, and later through films like Suspiria and Midsommar.
 She hopes to leave her mark on the genre through her trans experience and a queer, feminist, and progressive lens.
-She is currently writing the screenplay of an addition to the MFF anthology — an alien bodysnatcher film of her own.
-The working title to watch out for is “The Endling.”
+She is currently writing the screenplay for an alien bodysnatcher film- the working title to watch out for is “The Endling.”

 Joanna has a passion for the visual elements of the film medium.
 She was the cinematographer on the collective’s first project, FANATICO, as well as the co-cinematographer for their sophomore project Camp Calypso.
 She also has a passion for Experimental art film, she has made three to date, inspired by such filmmakers as Bill Brown & Laura Mulvey.
 She is currently putting the finishing touches on her degree in Film at Portland State University.